DexyThePuppy/SpotiSocket/README.md

 - The Spotify API requires an active device to work properly.
 If you pause your music long enough, Spotify will forget what you're listening on, and attempting to start the server like this will cause an error.
 If the player disconnects from the server and the server is throwing errors, it is because you left the music paused too long.
 This is not fixable.
 - The current player sometimes doesn't register when other users press some buttons, so if the player doesn't react, try clicking them again.

 Any questions or errors?
-PM me ingame or shoot me a discord message at Kodufan#7558.
+PM me ingame or shoot me a discord message at DexyThePuppy.